davesnx/learn-ramda/README.md

 I want to improve the example code snippets.
 Right now, I got all of them from ramda jsdoc's source code, the same ones in [ramdajs.com/docs](https://ramdajs.com/docs).

 Many times I don't find them useful, so I would love your help on improve it.
-Could [suggest](https://github.com/davesnx/learn-ramda/issues/new) some new code examples for some methods and hopefully some day we could improve the official docs!
+Could [suggest](https://github.com/davesnx/learn-ramda/issues/new) some new code examples for some methods and hopefully someday we could improve the official docs!

 ## Want to run it locally?